Center-preserving irreducible representations of finite groups: Groups with a faithful irreducible representation

-We refer the reader to \cite[{IX} §4]{BKZ18} for a modern treatment of the various criteria concerning the existence of faithful irreducible representations.
-For the convenience of the reader, we include a slightly different proof of \Cref{thm:Gaschutz} in the present generality, inspired by \cite{BH08}.
+We refer the reader to \cite[{IX} §4]{BKZ18} for a modern treatment of the various criteria concerning the existence of faithful irreducible representations, and to \cite[XXIII]{BKZ19} for the behavior of representations under field extensions.
+For the convenience of the reader, we include here a slightly different proof of \Cref{thm:Gaschutz} in the present setting, inspired by \cite{BH08}.